jermware/jermware.github.io/Content/blog/2026-03-27-gjroutes-2026-2-update-on-the-app-store.md

 [**gjRoutes**](/projects/gjRoutes) has been updated to **v2026.2** on the [App Store](https://apps.apple.com/app/gjroutes/id6742377844).

 This is a maintenance release with the following changes:
-- Fixed an issue with Open With not correctly loading the PDF file.
+- Fixed an issue with Open With not correctly loading the GPX file.

 <br>